-- " Science Stream (Smjer) (soc-dipl (4421): elective courses, 2nd semester (science stream), 2nd semester, 1st year) - " Teaching Stream (Smjer) (elective courses, 2nd semester, 1st year) - " Teaching Stream (Smjer) (elective courses, 4th semester, 2nd year)
+- " Science Stream (Smjer) (soc-dipl (4421): elective courses, 2nd semester (science stream), 2nd semester, 1st year) - " Teaching Stream (Smjer) (elective courses, 2nd semester, 1st year)

 - I. Interpret the phenomenon of prejudice, and phenomenon of discrimination in a wide range of theoretical perspectives in sociology, - 2.
 Present arguments regarding the significance of critical (self)awareness and interdisciplinarity, - 3.
 Analyze the forms of social activity and social structures that produce prejudice and discrimination, - 4.
 Recognize and reveal common and generally accepted institutional practice that encourages discrimination in social reality - 5.
 Recognize the process of the institutionalization of discrimination and the social, framework within which discrimination with time becomes an acceptable and desirable social activity. - 6.
 Assess and evaluate different preventive anti-discrimination programs and recommend improvements